gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 ## A Typical Broadcast Site

-A schematic of the equipment on a typical broadcast site is shown below.
+The schematic below shows the design of a typical FM and DAB transmitter for a small radio station.
 The specific station and site have been anonymised.
 The manufacturers of each broadcast function may change from station to station but the structure is fairly typical.

-The schematic below shows the design of a typical FM and DAB transmitter for a small radio station.

 The power is distributed from the top of the rack using a managed distribution unit (iMDU).
 This monitors power to all of the devices and allows remote turning on and off of each box.